dmcruz/react-kata/README.md

 2. Create a Hangar widget and display in home base

    You have a hangar with a capacity for 10 starships, create a way to add or remove starships in your hangar.
 You can have mutiple starships of the same model, but you are limited to 10.
 By the way you can't add Death Star, dream on.

+## Module 8

+This module completes the SW Manager Portal.
+Squad and Hangar widgets have been added.
+Home Base state is also added to manage your resources.

+You can study the code in `module-8` branch to learn more.

+### Added dependencies

+1. `Reselect` - a good way to derive the state values.
+Read more: https://github.com/reduxjs/reselect `npm i --save reselect`

+### Extra Challenge

+Feel free to enhance and add more features.
+May the force be with you.